-One of the instant benefits of clear marketing objectives is the increased productivity and measurable progress they enable.
+One of the instant benefits of clear marketing goals is the increased productivity and measurable progress they enable.
 Conversely, vague or incompletely defined objectives can hamper your plan or make it fall face down.

 If you find that your marketing plan for the year is big on rhetoric but short on measurable actions, use this guide to improve and upgrade your plan.

-1. Enter a New Market
+1. Enter a new market

 Suppose your company has maxed out growth opportunities in its current territory or industry and wants to expand to a new vertical, location, or market.
 While saying “We want to expand our international business into South America” is an ambitious goal, it’s vague and hard to measure.